Duchess Cecilie of Mecklenburg-Schwerin: Engagement

 During the wedding festivities of her brother Frederick Francis IV, Grand Duke of Mecklenburg-Schwerin in Schwerin in June 1904, the 17-year-old Duchess Cecilie got to know her future husband, Wilhelm, German Crown Prince.
 Kaiser Wilhelm II had sent his eldest son to the festivities as his personal representative.
 Taller than most women of her time at 182 centimetres (over 5'11"), Cecilie was as tall as the German Crown Prince.
 Wilhelm was struck by her great beauty, and her dark hair and eyes.
 On 4 September 1904, the young couple celebrated their engagement at the Mecklenburg-Schwerin hunting lodge, Gelbensande.
-The Kaiser as an engagement present had a wooden residence built nearby for the couple.
+The kaiser as an engagement present had a wooden residence built nearby for the couple.
 On 5 September the first official photos of the couple were taken.

 Wedding

 The wedding of Duchess Cecilie of Mecklenburg-Schwerin and the German Crown Prince Wilhelm took place on 6 June 1905 in Berlin.
 Arriving from Schwerin at Berlin's Lehrter Station, the future Crown Princess was greeted on the platform with a gift of dark red roses.
-She was greeted at Bellevue Palace by the entire German Imperial Family and later made a joyeuse entrée through the Brandenburg Gate to a gun salute in the Tiergarten.
-Crowds lined the sides of the Unter den Linden as she passed on the way to the Berlin Royal Palace.
+She was greeted at Bellevue Palace by the entire German imperial family and later made a joyeuse entrée through the Brandenburg Gate to a gun salute in the Tiergarten.
+Crowds lined the sides of the Unter den Linden as she passed on the way to the Berlin Palace.
 Kaiser Wilhelm II greeted her at the palace and conducted her to the Knight's Hall where over fifty guests from different European royal houses awaited the young bride including Grand Duke Michael Alexandrovich of Russia, Archduke Franz Ferdinand, as well as representatives from Denmark, Italy, Belgium, Portugal and the Netherlands.
 On her wedding day, Kaiser Wilhelm II presented his daughter-in-law with the Order of Louise.

 The wedding ceremony took place in the Royal Chapel and also the nearby Berlin Cathedral.
 The royal couple received as wedding presents jewellery, silverware and porcelain.
-At the wish of the bride, Richard Wagner's famous wedding march from Lohengrin was played along with music from The Meistersinger from Nuremberg conducted by Richard Strauss.
+At the wish of the bride, Richard Wagner's famous wedding march from Lohengrin was played along with music from Die Meistersinger von Nürnberg conducted by Richard Strauss.
 On her wedding day, Duchess Cecilie of Mecklenburg-Schwerin became Her Imperial and Royal Highness The German Crown Princess and Crown Princess of Prussia.
-She was expected to one day become German Empress and Queen of Prussia.
+She was expected to one day become German empress and queen of Prussia.